IoannisChalk/Machine-Learning-Specialization/README.md

 # Machine Learning Specialization Labs

 Welcome to the Machine Learning Specialization Labs repository by Ioannis Chalkiadakis.
-This repository contains lab assignments and projects from the Machine Learning Specialization by Andrew Ng, offered in collaboration between DeepLearning.AI and Stanford University.
+This repository contains lab assignments and projects from the Machine Learning Specialization by Andrew Ng, offered in collaboration between DeepLearning.AI and Stanford University in Coursera.

 ## Overview